-Segmenting influencers into different types will help you prioritise types of influencers to monitor and interact with.
+Segmenting influencers into different types will help you prioritize types of influencers to monitor and interact with.
 It should be a core approach to support your content marketing, SEO and social media marketing.
-Remember that Content Marketing is two words - it's not just about creating content, but marketing it!

 You can 'Click to Expand'.